aninagaraj/tsp-app/README.md

 5. **Iteration:** The population is replaced by the new generation, and the best tour is updated until the stopping condition is met - no improvements in 2500 generations.

 I created a custom uncrossing patch that fixes local sub-optimalities when paths cross each other and do not uncross.

+The LHS shows the most optimal "to-date" path and the RHS shows the continuous evolution.

 ### GA Demo 1 - Finding a path through 75 randomly scattered points